mannibasi/head-first-design-patterns/README.md

 ## The Composite Pattern
 Composes objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

+## The State Pattern
+Allows an object to alter its behaviour when its internal state changes.
+The object will appear to change its class.